Souhardya/Souhardya/README.md

 I write malwares and get paid for it

 - 21 years old
 !
-Malware researcher / Full stack developer / Abusing Windows for a living
+Malware researcher / Product Architect / Abusing Windows for a living
 # 📖 Reverse engineering, Virii and lots of programming shenanigans
 ```